AlvarBer/Persimmon/docs/src/evaluation.md

 Another complain is the placements of the blocks, by default they all spawn at the same point, that can result in blocks stacking on top of each other,

-The blocks participants struggled with the most is those including file dialogs, citing how the path does not reset on cancel, sometimes responding to single click and sometimes not responding at all, and the need for a way to show the current selected file without clicking on the file dialog.
+The blocks participants struggled with the most are those including file dialogs, citing how the path does not reset on cancel, sometimes responding to single click and sometimes not responding at all, and the need for a way to show the current selected file without clicking on the file dialog.